jerhon/www-honlsoft-com/content/blog/2020-06-12-calendar-application-msal.md

 ## Oustanding Issues

 I have been having some intermittent issues regarding timeouts and retrieving tokens.
-I thought it was part of the configuration I had set up, but after investigating it, it seems a pretty common problem with the library being investigated.
-Check out the GitHub issue on the library: https://github.com/AzureAD/microsoft-authentication-library-for-js/issues/1222
+I thought it was part of the configuration I had set up, it seems a pretty common problem with the library right now.
+[Here is the GitHub issue.](https://github.com/AzureAD/microsoft-authentication-library-for-js/issues/1222)

 ## Wrapping Up